craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter One - Introduction.md

 They rule this massive complex, and even stronger monsters respect them as the true keepers of Kailkeep – except one, with whom the collective of kobold work as equal: Terra, the Idol of Earth.
 Why Terra began to work with them, I would dare not ask, but she has become as horrible as they are.

 ## About rules stuff
-Above the third level, Kailkeep presents a challenge constructed for three to five level six adventurers working together as a team with the limited information presented about the natures of Kailkeep's Hells.
+Above it's third level, Kailkeep presents a challenge constructed for three to five level five adventurers working together as a team with the limited information presented about the natures of Kailkeep's Hells.
+As they progress, they should gain experience as you see fit, but know that the mechanical challenge presented will rise in difficulty further up the floors one goes.

 ## Hooks
 ### Druids of Terra